digitalocean/Kubernetes-Starter-Kit-Developers/5-setup-loki-stack/README.md

 ## Step 6 - Setting Loki Storage Retention

 In this step, you will learn how to set `DO Spaces` retention policies.
-Because you configured `DO Spaces` as the default storage backend for `Loki`, the same rules apply as for every `S3` compatible storage type.
+Because you configured `DO Spaces` as the default storage backend for `Loki`, the same rules apply, as for every `S3` compatible storage type.

 `Retention` is a very important aspect when configuring storage backends in general, because `storage is finite`.
 While `S3` storage is not expensive, and is somewhat `infinte` (it makes you think like that), it is good practice to have a retention policy set.